 Early in the fall term each residential facility conducts a fire drill to familiarize residents with the evacuation procedures specific to their residence.
 Fire safety and evacuation procedures are also reviewed at the first community meeting.
 A poster outlining emergency procedures is posted in every student room.
-Each fall, the fire department offers training in the use of fire extinguishers to members of the staff and faculty including members of the Residential Life staff.
 Residents are not allowed to possess any items that may be a fire safety hazard.
 Such items include, but are not limited to candles, incense, grills (gas or charcoal), flammable liquids and fireworks.
 Wickless candles for use with candle warmers are allowed.
 Fire hazards will be confiscated and disciplinary action.
 Tampering with fire alarms, fire extinguishers, sprinklers, security camera, exit signs, and emergency exit doors are a serious offense and could cause bodily harm or death if any emergency occurred and equipment was not in the intended place or condition.
 Fire and security equipment are in place for the safety of the community.
 Students are not allowed to interact with any safety equipment.
 Students who observe vandalism and who do not report it to Residential Life staff members may be considered an accomplice.